 You don’t need to have an agency to run paid social marketing campaigns (more on this later) — but if you do hire an agency, you need to work well with them.

-The best social media advertising agencies listen to you and incorporate your ideas into your campaigns, but you must trust their judgement and listen to their advice, too.
-Fights with your agency can doom your social media campaigns, so confirm you’ve made the right choice before signing on for the long-haul.
+The best social media advertising agencies listen to you and incorporate your ideas into your campaigns, but you must trust their judgment and listen to their advice, too.
+Fights with your agency can doom your social media campaigns, so confirm you’ve made the right choice before signing on for the long haul.

 3 Tips for Starting Your Paid Social Media Strategy

 If you think your eCommerce brand has the chops for paid social advertising, you can test the waters on your own before bringing in an agency.

 Before you do anything else, you need to start with a full-fledged strategy.
 Paid social ads aren’t something you’ll find success with on a whim, so take these steps to help you get your campaigns off the ground.

 Decide how much you can spend on your campaigns.
 Consider your AOV and CPA.
 Is your budget enough to achieve statistically significant results?